Grammatical relation: In traditional grammar

 The subject Fred performs or is the source of the action.
 The direct object the book is acted upon by the subject, and the indirect object Susan receives the direct object or otherwise benefits from the action.
 Traditional grammars often begin with these rather vague notions of the grammatical functions.
 When one begins to examine the distinctions more closely, it quickly becomes clear that these basic definitions do not provide much more than a loose orientation point.

 What is indisputable about the grammatical relations is that they are relational.
 That is, subject and object can exist as such only by virtue of the context in which they appear.
 A noun such as Fred or a noun phrase such as the book cannot qualify as subject and direct object, respectively, unless they appear in an environment, e.g. a clause, where they are related to each other and/or to an action or state.
 In this regard, the main verb in a clause is responsible for assigning grammatical relations to the clause "participants".

 Defining the grammatical relations

 Most grammarians and students of language intuitively know in most cases what the subject and object in a given clause are.
-But when one attempts to produce theoretically satisfying definitions of these notions, the results are usually less than clear and therefore controversial.
+But when one attempts to produce theoretically satisfying definitions of these notions, the results are usually less clear and therefore controversial.
 The contradictory impulses have resulted in a situation where most theories of grammar acknowledge the grammatical relations and rely on them heavily for describing phenomena of grammar but at the same time, avoid providing concrete definitions of them.
 Nevertheless, various principles can be acknowledged that attempts to define the grammatical relations are based on.